 5. How to Grow Your Business

-We’ve covered pretty much all the bases in terms of getting your drop-shipping business off the ground with a running start.
+Getting your drop-shipping company off to a great start has been the focus of much of this post.
 Now, let’s talk about how to keep growing it after you begin to tread water.

 Before I continue, I need to remind you to keep a realistic attitude about your dropshipping business.